DEFINITIV: Definitiv Group Pty Ltd (ACN 147 808 026)

 8.2 If the Dispute or part thereof is unable to be resolved, then at the request of a party, the Dispute or that part of it which remains unresolved, shall be determined by an independent expert appointed as follows:

 (a) if the issue relates to a legal issue, the expert shall be a practising barrister or solicitor (or both) appointed for that purpose by the President of the Law Society of Western Australia;

-(b) if the Dispute relates to a technical issue in connection with the provision of a Service, or the operation of the Software, the an appropriately qualified technical person appointed by either:
+(b) if the Dispute relates to a technical issue in connection with the provision of a Service, or the operation of the Software, the expert shall be an appropriately qualified technical person appointed by either:

 i. a body of qualified and recognised person qualified in that issue; or

 ii. a qualified person appointed by the President for the time being of the Australian Computer Society;

 iii. the appointed person shall act as an expert and not as an arbitrator and the cost of the expert and the process of resolution shall be paid by each party in equal shares unless otherwise decided by the appointed expert;

 iv. the decision of the appointed expert shall be final and binding on all parties to this agreement.